craftcms/docs/docs/nitro/commands.md

 ## `db remove`

-Will remove a database from a database engine in a machine, but not from the config file.
+Removes a database from a database engine in a machine, but not from the config file.

 ```bash
 nitro db remove [<options>]